Who should read this?

 What can be (and is being) done about it?

 There are a number of initiatives which are designed to improve scholarly communications.
 Briefly,

-Scholars are being encouraged to make their publications available as open access.
+- Scholars are being encouraged to make their publications available as open access.
 This means that potential readers have free and open access to publications, most often in digital form.
 The significant benefit for scholars of making their work available as open access is an increase in citation rates.
-There are many alternative publication models which allow for open access, while still maintaining quality control through peer review.
+There are many alternative publication models which allow for open access, while still maintaining quality control through peer review, which include:

-original publication of monographs through an electronic press which supports open access.
-One example is the ANU EPress, supported by the University and designed to facilitate staff publishing (see http://epress.anu.edu.au/).
+- original publication of monographs through an electronic press which supports open access.
+One example is the ANU Press, supported by the University and designed to facilitate staff publishing.

-Access to data to enable re-use, verification or checking has government and institutional support through initiatives designed to improve data management and storage.
+- Access to data to enable re-use, verification or checking has government and institutional support through initiatives designed to improve data management and storage.
 There are increasing requirements from researcher funding bodies or from journals for data to be made public, or at least its existence known.
-There are sometimes legitimate reasons for data not to be made available, e.g. for privacy reasons.
+There are sometimes legitimate reasons for data not to be made available, which include privacy, ethical, security or commercial concerns.

-Copyright and intellectual property issues are being addressed through developments such as the Creative Commons (see http://www.creativecommons.org).
+- Copyright and intellectual property issues are being addressed through developments such as AusGOAL and Creative Commons.
 Creative Commons licences allow the creators of copyright to make their content available to others under conditions which cover attribution, use for non-commercial or commercial purposes, the creation of derivative products and their use.

 Australian Government's Response

 The Australian Government is supporting open access to public sector information, which includes all government reports, scholarly publications and data.
 The recent Gov 2.0 report recommends that all government information should be "open, accessible and reusable".